 “Angels Suited for Success allowed me to fix up my resume and helped me with job interviews,” said Jennifer.
 “The program helped bring out my strengths by encouraging me to see my skills and strengths as assets in a career setting, and I used the Internship Expo to connect me to possible internships.”

 She describes her greatest strength as her communication skills.
 “I’m bilingual.
 That’s a skill that is easy to translate into the workforce,” Jennifer said.
 Being bilingual has helped her rise through the ranks and connect with others.

 Jennifer works with the Meredith Autism Program and has volunteered with the Ellen Brewer House.
 Through those experiences, she found a deeper passion for wanting to work with children, but now with a focus on Applied Behavior Analysis (ABA) Therapy.

 After graduation, Jennifer will stay on with the Autism Society of North Carolina, where she has been hired as a program coordinator.
 Her plan is to become a registered behavior technician and work her way up within the organization.

 Helping others, especially children, has always been a passion of Jennifer’s and it is a passion she aims to continue pursuing.
 “I know if I had chosen anywhere else, I wouldn’t have gotten this far,” said Jennifer.

 Explore Meredith's family and consumer sciences major

-Learn more about the resources available through Meredith's Office of Career Planningclass of 2019 family and consumer sciences meredith autism program transfer
+Learn more about the resources available through Meredith's Office of Career Planningclass of 2019 family and consumer sciences human environmental sciences meredith autism program transfer